c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 The last piece of the puzzle is the *config* component.
 This is where we wire all the bits and pieces together.
 What we do is embed Undertow and HornetQ into the app, configure MVC, and beanify our own services.
-All this is done through Spring's IoC container facility and Spring Boot auto-configuration.
+All this is done through Spring Boot auto-configuration and the Spring's IoC container API.
 The reading and writing of configuration data we do ourselves though so as to have typed configuration items instead of just plain strings.

-[TODO: a para on tech stack]
-[Late night silly thought:
-Java, having become the bastion of [abject-orientation] (http://typicalprogrammer.com/abject-oriented/), is now also poised to be the sanctuary of dysfunctional programming.
-]

-Why not condense this lengthy explanation of what Smuggler looks like under the hood in a pretty diagram?
+Why not condense this lengthy explanation of Smuggler's inner body into a picture?
+Here's an X-ray for you then.

 <div class="diagram" id="components" src="components.svg">
 Wiring of Smuggler's components and third-party software.<br/>